greyvugrin/aws-ssh-ssm/README.md

 ### Instance Setup
 - Each instance must have an IAM role assigned to it.
 [AWS documentation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html#attach-iam-role)
-- Each instance must have a policy attached to its role that enables SSM (`AmazonSSMManagedInstanceCore` is the AWS-managed policy that does this)
+- Each instance must have a policy attached to its role that enables SSM (`AmazonSSMManagedInstanceCore` is the AWS-managed policy that does this) [AWS documentation](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager-getting-started-instance-profile.html)
-- The role must be tagged with the correct user for SSM to run (ex: `ubuntu` for Ubuntu AMIs)
+- The role must be tagged with the correct user for SSM to run (ex: `ubuntu` for Ubuntu AMIs).
+Ex: Tag Name: `SSMSessionRunAs` Tag Value:	`ubuntu`
 - The SSM agent must be running (AWS Linux & Ubuntu instances have this by default)
 - If this step is taken care of, you will see the instance in the SSM Overview panel in AWS (Node Management > Fleet Manager)